jamesking210/sipwavplayer/README.md

-This Project was written so when you call a client either hosted on a raspberry pi debian/ubuntu machine like me using a proxmox lxc container, it plays a random .wav file from a folder.
+This Project was written so when you call a client either hosted on a proxmox lxc or raspberry pi debian/ubuntu machine. it plays a random .wav file from a folder.
-My wav files are named 0922-2.wav through 0922-26.wav in the extensions folder, do not include .wav extension.
+*My wav files are named 0922-2.wav through 0922-26.wav in the extensions folder, do not include .wav extension.

 Step 1: update your repositories